 Theoretical Framework

 The theoretical basis of this research is the social-ecological model (SEM) of Bronfenbrenner (1979), which offers a multi-level framework for explaining health and human development.
-The SEM theorizes human development and health outcome as the results of a nested system of interacting environmental systems: microsystem (immediate personal environment), mesosystem (relationships among microsystems), exosystem (external systems whose influence influences the individual), macrosystem (cultural, policy and societal contexts), and chronosystem (temporal aspect of environmental change).
+The SEM theorizes human development and health outcome are the results of a nested system of interacting environmental systems: microsystem (immediate personal environment), mesosystem (relationships among microsystems), exosystem (external systems whose influence influences the individual), macrosystem (cultural, policy and societal contexts), and chronosystem (temporal aspect of environmental change).
 These systems within a system dynamically interact to influence health behaviors and lifelong outcomes.

 The key theoretical propositions of the SEM applicable in this research are as follows: (a) personal characteristics do not alone determine the individual health outcomes but rather it is a complex interaction of various levels of environmental context that determines the variation in health outcomes; (b) the interplay of individual and community-level factors (such as gender versus urbanicity) is a key determinant of differential health consequences; and (c) effective public health interventions have to simultaneously address factors at different levels of the ecological context to produce a sustained change.
 These propositions lead directly to the study's analytic approach, in which gender is treated as an individual-level moderator, urbanicity as a community-level moderator, and how the two interact to strengthen or weaken the obesity-anxiety relationship.

-The SEM has been used extensively in public health studies on childhood obesity, typically to identify multilevel risk factors and intervention targets (Forster et al., 2023; Foster et al., 2020).
+SEM has been used extensively in public health studies on childhood obesity, typically to identify multilevel risk factors and intervention targets (Forster et al., 2023; Foster et al., 2020).
 Its relevance to this paper is especially high, since the NSCH data focus on variables representing a variety of ecological levels, such as individual (gender, age, weight status), family (parental education, household income, parental mental health), and community (urbanicity, geographic region).
 With SEM as the theoretical framework, this study is set to not only add to the body of epidemiological literature in childhood obesity, but also to the body of literature regarding the science of interventions associated with the development of public health, through the identification of ecologically situated high-risk subgroups that have to be targeted through the programming.

 Conceptual Framework